 CFS is a condition that effects around quarter of a million people in the UK.
 At the milder end of the spectrum people just feel “tired all the time” whereas around twenty percent have severe Chronic Fatigue which afflicts the individual to the extent they may be bed bound or house bound.

-Alexander Technique is a marvellous tool for helping people with Chronic Fatigue improve their health.
+Alexander Technique is a useful approach to help people with Chronic Fatigue improve their health.
 Why is it so good?
 It enables someone to ‘unlearn’ the harmful postural habits that may be the cause of stress and pain.
 People with CFS generally hold an immense amount of tension in their bodies.
 Their breathing may be compromised through tension held around the rib cage.
 By using your body in an effective, stress free way the Technique can provide many benefits to a person with CFS including rediscovering a healthy balance between mind and body.

 For people with CFS who have compromised life styles, having Alexander Technique lessons can help them feel more positive about their medical condition as it empowers them to learn useful strategies on how to be kind to their body and live in the present.